gregorywmorris/MLZoom2022/midterm/README.md

 ### Machine Learning (ML)
 **Machine Learning goal:**

 Provide stroke risk prediction so that people may understand their risk rate in a meaningful manner.
 Predicitions will be Low, Moderate, and High.
+These values where chosen because they would provide better context to the average person rahter than a risk percentage.
+For example a risk of 15% may not be clear if it is a need for concern or not.

 **Why Machnine Learning?**